 The problem with Presidents and Twitter accounts?

 Men with the muckrake are often indispensable to the well-being of society, but only if they know when to stop raking the muck, and to look upward to the celestial crown above them. … If they gradually grow to feel that the whole world is nothing but muck their power of usefulness is gone.
-(Address on the laying of the cornerstone of the House Office Building, Washington, D.C.
-(1906–04-14) Address on the laying of the cornerstone of the House Office Building, Washington, D.C.; 1906–04-14)
+(Address on the laying of the cornerstone of the House Office Building, Washington, DC; 1906-04-14)

 What advice would you give the new administration and the Congress?